-If you had nipple reconstruction, your PA will tattoo the reconstructed nipple and a circular area around it to recreate the areola.
+If you had nipple reconstruction, your PA will tattoo the reconstructed nipple and a circular area to recreate the areola.

 If you didn’t have nipple reconstruction, your PA will use color and shading to make it look like a natural nipple.
 The tattoo won’t be raised but will look 3D.

 After your PA is done tattooing, they will place a dressing over the area.
-They will teach you how to care for your tattoo and give you the resource Discharge Instructions After Micropigmentation of Your Nipple and Areola.
+They will teach you how to care for your tattoo and give you the resource Instructions for After Your Nipple and Areola Tattoo Procedure .
 Follow your PA’s instructions and these guidelines:

 - You can shower as usual with your dressing on.
 It’s waterproof.